-The section of the Via de la Plata that joins the cities of Merida and Salamanca, is a section that has several stages of great length, because of the distance that separates the populations of this area.
-However, it is perhaps one of the parts of the Via de la Plata with the most historical-cultural heritage to visit.
-During this fascinating journey through the history of the western peninsula, you will walk along this ancient route, discovering at each step some of the most iconic places it hides.
+The section of the Via de la Plata that joins the cities of Merida and Salamanca, is a section that presents several stages of great length, by the distance that separates the populations of this zone.
+However, it is perhaps one of the parts of the Vía de la Plata with more historical-cultural heritage to visit.
+During this exciting journey through the history of the western part of the peninsula, you will walk along this ancient route, discovering at every step some of the most iconic places it hides.

 *If you are interested in doing only part of this stretch of the Silver Route, merge stages of this stretch with others, or simply don’t have so many days, don’t hesitate to contact us and ask for a personalised estimate.

 Arrival in Mérida